 On March 31st, I ran the Encinitas half marathon for the third year in a row.
-I have a strong connection to Encinitas, so when they started half marathons three years ago, I couldn’t resist.
+I have a strong connection to Encinitas, so when they started doing half marathons three years ago, I couldn’t resist.
 My first two races were euphoric but this year was a bear!!!
-I struggled not only with the training, but failed to get that race day “adrenaline”.
-I broke the cardinal rule and started out too fast only to lose steam around mile 8.
+I struggled with the training, but also failed to get that race day “adrenaline” runners love so much.
+In hindsight, I knew I broke a cardinal rule of running races.
+I started out too fast and lost steam around mile 8.
 By mile 10, my mental energy plummeted and I feared my body would collapse.
 I was really struggling!!!
 What happened???
 These races were always the high point of my year.

 Endurance is More Mental than Physical